6 Formulas and Functions

 • B12: MAX

-The argument is always the area B1:B8.
-You can of course type this in the function arguments dialog box, but it is more convenient to place the cursor in the box for the first argument and then select the area B1:B8 in the worksheet with the mouse.
+The argument is always the range B1:B8.
+Although you can type this range in the Function Arguments dialog box, it’s more convenient to place the cursor in the box for the first argument and then select the range B1:B8 in the worksheet with the mouse.

 6.5 Date and Time Functions